 Wrong-Way Car Accident Attorneys Serving Chicago, Illinois

 Head-on collisions have the potential to be much more dangerous than any other form of auto accident due to the extreme amount of energy that is displaced when two vehicles decelerate rapidly after impact.
 For this reason, Chicago auto accidents that occur due to drivers traveling the wrong-way on thoroughfares often have tragic results.
-At Rosenfeld Injury Lawyers, our attorneys are committed to securing the maximum possible compensation for our clients injured in wrong-way car accidents in Chicago.
+At Rosenfeld Injury Lawyers LLC, our attorneys are committed to securing the maximum possible compensation for our clients injured in wrong-way car accidents in Chicago.

 Frequent Causes of One Way Collisions